 A NOTE ABOUT SECURITY

 By default, launching the command prompt in Windows 10 will be in “restricted access mode”.
-Meaning, messing with the critical system stuff is not allowed.
-If you want an unrestricted command prompt, here is how to do it:
+That is, you cannot mess with the critical system stuff.
+If you want the full unrestricted command prompt:

 - Right-click on it, and run as administrator.

 BASIC WINDOWS COMMANDS

 Now that you have launched the command line, here are some of the basic commands to know.

 1) CHANGING THE CURRENT DRIVE